 In this study we propose a sound segregation model using binaural cues extracted from the responses of a KEMAR dummy head that realistically simulates the filtering process of the head and the external ear.
-We introduce an apriori ideal binary mask that is motivated by the human auditory masking phenomenon, whereby the stronger signal masks the weaker one in the same critical band.
+We introduce an "ideal" time-frequency binary mask that is motivated by the human auditory masking phenomenon, which selects the target if it is stronger than the interference in a local timefrequency region.
 If the original unmixed signals are available, one can construct the ideal mask in the following way: retain the time-frequency regions for which target energy exceeds interference energy and discard the other regions.
 Ideal masks generate high quality reconstruction for a variety of signals, and similar binary masks have been shown to provide a very effective front-end to robust speech recognition [7].
 Hence, our model aims to estimate the ideal binary mask.
 Statistics for the relationship between the relative energy and the deviation of the binaural cues are at the core of our system.
-We show that for anechoic mixtures of multiple sound sources there exist strong correlation between the energy ratio and ITD and IID cues, resulting in a characteristic clustering.
-We employ a nonparametric classification method to determine decision regions for the ITD/IID features that correspond to an optimal estimate for the ideal mask.
+We show that for anechoic mixtures of multiple sound sources there exist strong correlation between the energy ratio and ITD and IID cues within a narrow frequency band.
+For a given spatial configuration, this interaction produces characteristic clustering in the binaural feature space.
+Consequently, we employ a nonparametric classification method to determine decision regions for the ITD/IID features that correspond to an optimal estimate for the ideal mask.

 Related models for estimating target masks have been proposed previously [8] [9].
 Such models, however, assume input directly from microphone recordings.
-As a result, head-related filtering is not considered.
+As a result, headrelated filtering is not considered.
 Simulation of human binaural hearing introduces different constraints as well as clues to the problem.
 First, both ITD and IID should be utilized since IID is more reliable in high frequencies than ITD.
 Second, frequency-dependent combinations of ITD and IID will arise naturally for a fixed spatial configuration.
 Consequently, channel-dependent training for each frequency band becomes necessary.
-Our tests with only ITD (as in [8]) or simple channel-independent classification (as in [9]) yield considerably inferior performance.
+Our tests with just ITD (as in [8]) or simple channel-independent classification (as in [9]) yield considerably inferior performance.

-The rest of the paper is organized as follows.
-Section 2 describes the architecture of the model.
-Section 3 introduces a method for estimating the ideal binary mask.
+Section 2 describes the architecture of our model.
+Section 3 introduces our method for estimating the ideal binary mask.
 Section 4 presents systematic evaluation of the system for two and three sources and a comparison with the Bodden model.